pwalser75/spring-boot-platform/README.md

 Base platform for my Spring Boot projects, includes several essential platform additions useful for any Spring Boot in general.
 Feel free to use these platform additions in your personal projects as well.

+# Modules

+Published modules:

+- `spring-boot-platform-core-api`: Core API classes you may use in your own code
+- `spring-boot-platform-core`: CORE platform module, contains the Task Scope, Access Log and Performance Log functionality
+- `spring-boot-platform-security-api`: Security platform API you may use in your own code
+- `spring-boot-platform-security`: Security platform module, for authorization and authentication with JWT

+Internal modules:

+- `test-app`: example Spring Boot application using the platform
 ## Features

 ### Task Scope